mika-s/mika-s.github.io/_posts/2018-12-18-creating-a-wireshark-dissector-in-lua-5.markdown

 As you can see I found the code on Stack Overflow.

-Fianlly you can see that the call to `parse()` has been shortened down to:
+Finally, you can see that the call to `parse()` has been shortened down to:

 ```lua
 local opcode_name = header.parse(headerSubtree, buffer)